enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-const.md

 ---
 ## Revision

-Defining a variable using `const` creates a ???-only reference to the value, but that doesn't make the value ???.

-* read
-* immutable
+The value of a variable declared with `const` can be changed.

+???

-* write
+* True
-* mutable
+* False